 Our construction program is composed of capital expenditures necessary for prudent utility operations and compliance with environmental laws and regulations, along with discretionary investments designed to replace aging equipment or improve overall performance.
-Our capital expenditures totaled \$40.7 million and \$31.0 million for the three months ended March 31, 2013 and 2012, respectively, reflecting an increase of \$9.7 million, which is primarily due to spending to comply with Mercury and Air Toxics Standards ("MATS") in 2013.
-Construction expenditures during the first three months of 2013 and 2012 were financed primarily with internally generated cash provided by operations and, to a lesser extent, federal grants for IPL's Smart Energy Projects.
+Our capital expenditures totaled \$161.7 million and \$82.4 million for the nine months ended September 30, 2013 and 2012, respectively, reflecting an increase of \$79.3 million, which is primarily due to spending to comply with Mercury and Air Toxics Standards ("MATS").
+Construction expenditures during the first nine months of 2013 and 2012 were financed primarily with internally generated cash provided by operations, borrowings on our credit facility, long-term borrowings, an equity capital contribution from AES and, to a lesser extent, federal grants for IPL's Smart Energy Projects.